 Name Age Position with SBS

 Preferred Stock Directors

-Alan B. Miller 77 Director
+Alan B. Miller 78 Director

-Gary B. Stone 63 Director
+Gary B. Stone 64 Director

 Alan B. Miller became one of our directors on June 6, 2014.
 Mr. Miller co-founded (in 1969) and was a Senior Partner in the Business, Finance and Restructuring practice of the law firm of Weil, Gotshal & Manges, LLP, an international law firm in which role he counseled boards of directors and senior management of dozens of large and complex business entities and financial institutions until he retired at the end of 2005.
-Since then he has served as the trustee of the Collins & Aikman Litigation Trust and as an independent director on more than a dozen boards of directors.
-Currently, he serves as a director of CEVA Holdings LLC and Colt Defense, LLC.
+Since then he has served as the trustee of the Collins & Aikman Litigation Trust and as an independent director on more than two dozen boards of directors.
+Currently, he serves as a director of CEVA Holdings LLC and its affiliates; Samson Resources Corporation and its affiliates, and American Gilsonite Company and its affiliates.
+During the last five years he has served on the Boards of Directors of Friendly Ice Cream Corporation, United retail Group and its subsidiaries, Kerzner International Holdings Limited, Catalyst Paper Company, Chicago Loop Parking, LLC., Trinity Place Holdings Inc., New Ashley Stuart Holdings and its subsidiaries, PIMCO Income Strategy Fund, PIMCO Income Strategy Fund II, and Colt Defense, LLC.
 He also serves as a trustee and corporate secretary of the Mount Desert Island Biological Laboratory, a non-profit scientific laboratory located in Maine and as a member of the Visiting Committee for Women's Cancers at Dana Farber Cancer Institute in Boston, MA.